CubiCasa/cubicasa-android-sdk-example-project/README.md

-Example project using the CubiCapture 2.2.2 library module for Android
+Example project using the CubiCapture 2.3.0 library module for Android
 ======================
-This project provides an example implementation and use of the CubiCapture 2.2.2 library module.
+This project provides an example implementation and use of the CubiCapture 2.3.0 library module.
 From this project you can get the basic idea of how to implement the scanning with CubiCapture to your app.

 For your app the next step would be to upload the scan to your server and use [CubiCasa Conversion API](https://cubicasaconversionapi.docs.apiary.io/#).

+# CubiCapture 2.3.0 library module

+CubiCapture library module provides a scanning `Fragment` which can be used to scan a floor plan with an Android device.

-## Updating to CubiCapture 2.2.2
+## Updating to CubiCapture 2.3.0

-- Update your app to use the CubiCapture 2.2.2 library module
+- Update your app to use the CubiCapture 2.3.0 library module
+- See how to enable/disable the true north detection (see the end of [Implementation](#headimplementation) below)
+- Check if you want to handle the new status codes (codes 31-36 and 67-69)

+**Note!
+If you've previously implemented version 2.2.2 you've probably done the next steps already:**
 - Update `com.google.ar:core` dependency to `1.23.0` from app level `build.gradle` dependencies
 - If you want to change the hint label texts, speech recognition's pop-up texts or to set the enabled status of the record button `View` see [Release Notes](#headreleasenotes) for more information